Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 The first thing you’ll want to do is decide on the activities you want to do while you’re there.
 Are you planning on going hiking or skiing?
 Are you interested in visiting Kruger National Park or the Drakensberg Mountains?
 Do you want to spend some time on a wine farm?
 Depending on the activities you’ve chosen, you’ll want to make sure you choose a suitable month to go.
 For example, if you plan on doing a lot of hiking, you’ll want to go during the dry season (June to September).
 If you want to go skiing, on the other hand, you’ll want to visit during the wet or “winter” season (June to August).

-See Also How to Build Your Own House in South Africa?
+See Also What is Youth in South Africa?

 Research South African weather patterns in advance